EggspressBlog/Eggspress/my_pages/about.md

 Those aren't the only places where you can host your content, however.
 In fact, you can set up Eggspress on any modern cloud provider.
 You can even host it yourself at home.

+Deploy your site in one place and keep it there forever.
+Or move from server to server, cloud provider to cloud provider, as you see fit.

 Decide Eggspress isn't for you?
-Eggspress uses [Github Flavored Markdown](https://github.github.com/gfm/).
-This makes it relatively easy for you to migrate to another Markdown-based site or blog platform.
+Eggspress uses [Github Flavored Markdown](https://github.github.com/gfm/), which is widely used and close to [CommonMark](https://commonmark.org/).
+You'll be able to migrate away from Eggspress to any other Markdown-based site or blog platform with relative ease.

 ## Speed and simplicity
 Out of the box, Eggspress is blisteringly fast.